jalexm8/Google-App-Scripts/pto/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Can we replace an annual leave system with Google Apps Script?
+Can we replace an PTO Request system with Google Apps Script?
 Lets find out!

 <p align="right">(<a href="#top">back to top</a>)</p>